google/flutter-desktop-embedding/linux/README.md

      <path_to_flutter_desktop_embedding_repo>/linux/library/include
 ```

-After that's all done you should be able to run `make` and have access to a
+After that's all done you should be able to run `make` within the `linux`
-`flutter_embedder_example` binary.
+directory and have access to a `flutter_embedder_example` binary.

 ```
 $ make